fbpx

 Day Trips from Florence to San Gimignano

 San Gimignano is a beautiful Tuscan hilltop village.
-The magnificent medieval towers that penetrate its skyline make it one of the more unique day trips by train from Florence.
+The magnificent medieval towers penetrating its skyline make it one of the more unique day trips by train from Florence.

 Don’t miss the medieval town of San Gimignano in Tuscany.